OMLA Model Registry

 How the registry works end-to-end

-The registry is the public surface over a PostgreSQL database hosted at Supabase.
-Every entry you see was registered by a creator who:
+The registry is a set of signed, static JSON manifests — plus this searchable view over them.
+Every entry you see was published by a creator who:

 - Generated an Ed25519 keypair in their browser (we never see the secret).